 Whereas other farming games on this list are all about creating efficient routines and automating a lot of the farming process, Farming Simulator 19 challenges you to both manage and work the land yourself, from buying the all important seeds, animals and equipment to driving the vehicles and handling all the dirty work.
 It's also one of the only games on this list that has a co-op mode, too, allowing you to down tools and go horse-riding with your mates when you feel like getting away from it all.
 Heck, you can even do a bit of landscaping when you get a spare moment, too, creating hills, ditches, structures, roads and buildings to make everything just so.
 It might not look quite as cosy and wholesome as Stardew Valley, but these furrows run deep.

-Kynseed is still in early access at the moment, but this RPG farming adventure from a couple of ex-Lionhead devs who worked on the Fable series has the makings of a great Stardew-like.
+Kynseed is still in early access at the moment, but has been receiving constant substantial updates.
+This RPG farming adventure game from a couple of ex-Lionhead devs (who worked on the Fable series) has the makings of a great Stardew-like.
 Your farm's quite a bit smaller than what you're probably used to in Stardew Valley, but that's partly because you'll be spending most of your time exploring the village's ancient woodlands and immersing yourself in its strange faery myths.
 Unsurprisingly, it's got a big Fable-esque Albion vibe to it, and that is a very good thing indeed.

 What will eventually set Kynseed apart from other farming life sims, though, is the ability to grow old, have children, and then assume the role of said offspring in a very similar way to current indie hack and slasher Children of Morta.
 Every action you take and decision you make will carry forward to each new generation, and the idea is that it will slowly create a lasting family legacy that will follow you through the game.